carlesperez94/lib_prep/docs/_source/documentation.rst

 -  **-ch**, **---chain**: Label for the chain of the ligand in new PDBs.
 Default: "L".
 Type: str.
 -  **-res**, **---resname**: Label for the residue name of the ligand in new PDBs.
 Default: "LIG".
 Type: str.
 -  **-rn**, **---resnum**: Label for the residue number of the ligand in new PDBs.
 Default: 1.
 Type: int.
 -  **-pn**, **---naming_property**: Property of the SDF file that will we used to name the output PDB files.
 By default: "Molecule Name".
-If the property is not found in the SDF file the molecules are renamed automatically as "MOL{:09d}", where the content in brackets will be replaced by a 9 digits counter.
+If the property is not found in the SDF file the molecules are renamed automatically by the name ID found in the SDF.

 Example:
 ++++++++